A mindful Zen garden for kids is a simple and fun craft that you can do with your kids at home or in a kids’ yoga class.

 - Planter tray (heavier but works great)

-- A small rake, fork, or even a pine branch to make raking designs
+- A mini rake, fork, or even a pine branch to make raking designs.

 - Rocks.
 Choose a good variety of sizes, colors, and shapes.